This event is very close to my heart. It may not surpass the greatness of Dinagyang or the unity in Paraw Regatta, but my heart belongs to it.

 This lunar year is said to be the Year of the Metal Rabbit.
-I’m not really into Chinese or any kind of zodiac but hey, these symbolisms are embedded in our lives.
+I’m not really into Chinese or any kind of zodiac, but hey, these symbols are embedded in our lives.
 The Chinese schools of our city and several associations, organizations, and foundations joined together with the Iloilo City Government to welcome the Year of the Rabbit.

-This is the very first “Chinese New Year Festival” in the Philippines, the very first Chinese new year cultural presentation in the Visayas, and the inspiration of several Chinese new year celebrations in the country including Bacolod City’s Bacolaodiat.
+This is the first “Chinese New Year Festival” in the Philippines, the first Chinese new year cultural presentation in the Visayas, and the inspiration of several Chinese new year celebrations in the country, including Bacolod City’s Bacolaodiat.
 It is dubbed as the best celebration of the Chinese new year outside Ongpin (Manila’s Chinatown).

 Participants are as follows: Iloilo Sun Yat Sen High School (怡朗中山中学), Iloilo Central Commercial High School (怡朗华商中学), Ateneo de Iloilo – Santa Maria Catholic School (雅典耀学校), Iloilo Scholastic Academy (怡朗新华学院), and Colegio del Sagrado Corazon de Jesus (圣心学校).